 - Unrealistic High Return on Investments

 - Underlying Activity is not explained well

 - Promoters discourage the investor from cashing out

 - Promoters encourage investors to roll over their profits or infuse more money.

-SEC also said it will hold anyone who acts as salesman, broker, dealer or agent of these companies criminally liable, prosecuted and penalized with a maximum fine of 5 million pesos or 21 years of imprisonment.
+SEC said it will hold anyone who acts as salesman, brokers, dealers or agent of these companies criminally liable.
+They will be prosecuted and penalized with a maximum fine of 5 million pesos or 21 years of imprisonment.

 This article originally appeared at Bitpinas.com on January 14, 2019: Philippine Regulator Reiterates Advisory on Paysbook Corporation

 - List of Licensed Virtual Currency Exchanges